 Is Pad See Ew the same as Drunken Noodles?

-Drunken noodles also add a tad bit more vegetables added whereas a pad see ew recipe tends to stick to one vegetable like Chinese Broccoli, broccoli, or broccolini.
-Pad see ew typically use the soft and wide rice noodles called Sen Yai Noodles.
+Drunken noodles also add a tad bit more vegetables, whereas a Pad See Ew recipe tends to stick to one vegetable like Chinese Broccoli, broccoli, or broccolini.
+Pad see ew typically uses soft and wide rice noodles called Sen Yai Noodles.
 Drunken noodles typically use long wide noodles.

 What is the difference between Pad Thai and Pad See Ew?

 Again, there is a difference between the world-famous Pad Thai and pad see ew.
-Pad Thai noodles are typically very thin, like linguini size noodles, whereas Pad See Ew noodles are wide, soft, and supple.
+Pad Thai noodles are typically very thin, like linguini-size noodles, whereas Pad See Ew noodles are wide, soft, and supple.
 The sauces used are also different between the two recipes.
 Pad Thai recipes call for tamarind pulp, fish sauce, and palm sugar, whereas Pad See Ew uses a few different types of soy sauces, sugar, and bean paste.
 Pad Thai also uses a few more vegetables as well.
 You can check out my delicious pad Thai recipe here.